 Two-step verification will become required for everyone using HarvardKey this fall.
 Harvard accounts are actively stolen for fraud and intelligence gathering daily.
 Two-step verification uses a pre-registered device in your possession, such as your smartphone, to confirm your identity when you log in with HarvardKey.
 That way, even if your password is stolen, cybercriminals can't get into your account without having that device as well.
 Two-step verification takes just a few minutes to set up, is easy to use, and in most cases requires your second step just monthly.
-Read more about Two-step verification will soon be required for HarvardKey
+Activate two-step… Read more about Two-step verification will soon be required for HarvardKey

 On June 1st we completed the 100% Plan so that everyone in these locations has been migrated to the HarvardKey: FAS, GSAS, GSD, GSE, HDS, HSPH, RAD and SEAS.
 The other schools (HBS, HKS, HLS, HMS and HSDM) are working towards moving everyone over by this summer.
 Soon, the last outstanding population (Library Special Borrowers) will also be able to claim their HarvardKey.

 HarvardKey is the University’s new unified credential for accessing your desktop, email, and most University applications and online resources with a single, convenient login name and password.
 HarvardKey also offers an easy-to-use self-service portal for managing your account, giving you full control to change your password and update your recovery information in case you forget your login details.
 HarvardKey also provides optional two-step verification to keep your data, and the sensitive data you manage, even more secure.

 HarvardKey is here!
 Following the HUIT Identity & Access Management program’s successful release Nov.
 12, users in FAS, Central Admin, Graduate School of Education, Graduate School of Design, the Divinity School, the T.H.
 Chan School of Public Health, and the John A. Paulson School of Engineering and Applied Sciences are now able to claim a HarvardKey account to gain access to the University applications and services they use every day.

 HarvardKey is nearly here!
 A single credential spanning nearly the entire Harvard Community — and a replacement for the current PIN System — HarvardKey gives users one identity for life that enables access to the applications and services Harvard users need every day.
 HarvardKey makes it easier for new users to get started, makes role changes seamless for users who change roles, jobs, or classifications, and keeps the Alumni community connected to their alma mater.

 Introducing HarvardKey — a new approach to account management that gives you and your users access to your Harvard desktop, email, and web-based tools and resources with just one username and password.
 Beginning in Summer 2015 for a preliminary group of users, key.harvard.edu will be home to tools for people administrators, a self-claim app for new users, a self-service portal for existing users, and an immediately recognizable login screen to identify trusted systems that accept HarvardKey credentials.
-Read more about HarvardKey is Coming!
+You’ll be receiving more information about HarvardKey… Read more about HarvardKey is Coming!